olinkirkland/omnifood/content/content.md

 - Navigation
 - Hero
+- Featured in
 - Features
 - How it works
-- Diets
-- Meals
+- Meals (and list of diets)
-- Call to action (Free sample meal, sign up form)
-- Pricing plans
 - Gallery
 - Testimonials
-- Featured in
+- Pricing plans
+- Call to action (Free sample meal, sign up form)
 - Footer